IPSEN DUE DILIGENCE

 Cost overruns, false applications for payment, problematic change orders, embezzlement, evidence of builder bailouts, inflated material costs, internal controls, vendor fraud, work beyond the agreed upon scope, improper wage rates and equipment billing, theft, diversion or removal of equipment and misrepresentations by subcontractors, unlicensed contractors, non-permitted work, non-payment to subs and/or material suppliers, and material or equipment switches.

-Jerry Ipsen has conducted due diligence, internal audits, financial examinations, written internal controls and has authored "Financial Due Diligence for Commercial Real Estate: Proven Methods to Detect and Prevent Fraud."
+Jerry Ipsen has conducted due diligence, financial examinations, written internal controls and has authored "Financial Due Diligence for Commercial Real Estate: Proven Methods to Detect and Prevent Fraud."

 -